hwsel/EdgeVR/README.md

 > Zichen Zhu, Xianglong Feng, Zhongze Tang, Nan Jiang, Tian Guo, Lisong Xu, and Sheng Wei, “Power-Efficient Live Virtual Reality Streaming Using Edge,” Workshop on Network and Operating System Support for Digital Audio and Video (NOSSDAV), Jun.
 2022.

-And a draft version of our paper is placed under the paper folder.
+And our paper is placed under the paper folder.

 ## System Setup